Can India get back PoK? Here is what the plan is

 Can India get back PoK:

 OneIndia spoke with Amar Bhushan, former officer with the Research and Analysis Wing on this issue.
 There is no doubt that India would have physical jurisdiction over PoK one day.
 How I view it is that the current Line of Control will soon become the International Border.
-However I see this entire process taking at least another 7 to 10 years.
+However, I see this entire process taking at least another 7 to 10 years.

 What the government would do is that go all out and develop Jammu and Kashmir.
 The development would be such that the people of PoK would start agitating more seriously against Pakistan seeking similar development, which in my view cannot be done by Pakistan considering the financial mess that they are in.

 Bhushan says that this is Pakistan really worry and such protests could easily become more intense in Balochistan and other provinces as well.
 The moment development peaks in Kashmir, the movement of separation and merger with India will begin picking up steam in PoK.
-After all Pakistan hide anything now and it would be very difficult for it to resist such rebellion.
+After all Pakistan hides anything now and it would be very difficult for it to resist such rebellion.

 The development of Kashmir is going to create a serious problem within Pakistan.
 Balochistan would agitate more aggressively.
 Pakistan would find it very hard to contain such an agitation.
 The issue would then be raised at the UN, but then it is clear that Pakistan occupied Kashmir is very much part of Jammu and Kashmir, Bhushan explains.

 All Prime Minister Narendra Modi would do now is make J&K a highly developed state and also a better place to live in.
 That would be the focus in the next couple of years.
-I am sure that the government can do and in this context I would like to cite an incident that took place when I was in Kashmir.
+I am sure that the government can do and in this context, I would like to cite an incident that took place when I was in Kashmir.
 While in Kashmir, I had hosted the Vice President of the world bank.
 He told me he does not understand why people visit France and other places.
 The real beauty is here.
 If that glory is revived, then there is no stopping us, Bhushan also says.